 Mark Dobbins shares how a simple act—sharing a meal—becomes a powerful connection point for men navigating reentry.
 With over 12 years of service, he reflects on why PEP’s model of lasting transformation sets it apart.

-anielle didn’t come to PEP looking for a life-changing experience but she found one anyway.
+Danielle didn’t come to PEP looking for a life-changing experience but she found one anyway.
 As a returning citizen herself and dedicated nonprofit leader, she shares how showing up with honesty, empathy, and faith led to deep connection with the men in our program and how their gratitude and hunger for growth continue to move her.

 PEP – HOUSTON

 6501 Navigation Blvd Ste.
-H7, Houston, TX 77011
+H7 Houston, TX 77011

 832-767-0928